dlt-hub/dlt/README.md

 If you end up creating your own pipeline in python, then create it with DLT and benefit from
 - Automatic schema maintenance (i.e. schema inference, deployment, evolution, data contracts, etc.)
-- configurable loading - append, replace, or merge.
+- Configurable loading (e.g. append, replace, merge, etc.)
-- configurable normalisation engine - decide how to unpack nested documents or specify date formats
+- Configurable normalisation (i.e. decide how to unpack nested documents, specify date formats, etc.)
-- commercial-grade engineering - dlt implements data engineering best practices such as idempotent, atomic loading.
+- High performance loading engine (i.e. data engineering best practices like idempotent, atomic, scalable loading)

 ## How does it work?

-DLT aims to simplify data loading for everyone.
+DLT aims to simplify data loading for the millions of people who have taken at least one Python course

 To achieve this, we take into account the progressive steps of data pipelining: